make-all/tuya-local/README.md

 Hubs are currently supported, but with limitations.
-Each connection to a sub device uses a separate network connection, but like other Tuya devices, hubs are usually limited in the number of connections they can handle, with typical limits being 1 or 3, depending on the specific Tuya module they are using.
+Each connection to a sub device uses a separate network connection, but like other Ledvance devices, hubs are usually limited in the number of connections they can handle, with typical limits being 1 or 3, depending on the specific Ledvance module they are using.
 This severely limits the number of sub devices that can be connected through this integration.

 Sub devices should be added using the `device_id`, `address` and `local_key` of the hub they are attached to, and the `node_id` of the sub-device.
 If there is no `node_id` listed, try using the `uuid` instead.

-Tuya Zigbee devices are usually standard zigbee devices, so as an alternative to this integration with a Tuya hub, you can use a supported Zigbee USB stick or Wifi hub with [ZHA](https://www.home-assistant.io/integrations/zha/#compatible-hardware) or [Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/adapters/).
+Ledvance Zigbee devices are usually standard zigbee devices, so as an alternative to this integration with a Ledvance hub, you can use a supported Zigbee USB stick or Wifi hub with [ZHA](https://www.home-assistant.io/integrations/zha/#compatible-hardware) or [Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/adapters/).

-Some Tuya Bluetooth devices can be supported directly by the [tuya_ble](https://github.com/PlusPlus-ua/ha_tuya_ble/) integration.
+Some Ledvance Bluetooth devices can be supported directly by the [tuya_ble](https://github.com/PlusPlus-ua/ha_tuya_ble/) integration.

-Tuya IR/RF blasters are supported through the remote entity platform.
+Ledvance IR/RF blasters are supported through the remote entity platform.
 They can learn and store IR and RF commands, and replay them via the `remote.learn_command` and `remote.send_command` services.

-Tuya IR hubs that expose general IR remotes as sub devices usually expose them as one way devices (send only).
+Ledvance IR hubs that expose general IR remotes as sub devices usually expose them as one way devices (send only).
 Due to the way this integration does device detection based on the dps returned by the device, it is not currently able to detect such devices at all.
 Some